raamraffles07/2022-Raam-Y3CEP/devlog.md

 Finish Implementing Student Record Tracking System

---> This week was super busy with WAs, Science Research submission, etc., so I was not able to work on the project as much.
+--> This week was super busy with WAs, Science RE submission, etc., so I was not able to work on the project as much.
 --> It greatly helped that I could do extra work last week.
 --> The bug is unfortunately still unfixed.